Our Aboriginal Art Collection

 Our friendly, helpful staff is there to give their time to answer your questions, share their knowledge, and help you find the artists that you most respond to.

 Integrity, provenance and authenticity

 Kate Owen Gallery is a proud member of the Aboriginal Art Association of Australia (AAAA), the pan industry organisation for people involved in Indigenous art.
-Gallery Owner and Director, Geoff Henderson, has been a Board Member of that Association since 2009.
+Gallery Owner and Director, Geoff Henderson, served as a Board Member of the AAAA for 13 years.